-- a) The trade area's population is expected to grow by 6,190 residents between 2020 and 2035. - b) Residents within the primary trade area are moderately older on average relative to the rest of Perth and with this ageing population, there is a need for appropriate services such as health. - c) The study area is undersupplied in the land use categories of: - a.
-Health / Welfare / Community / Services - b.
-Shop / Retail - c.
-Other / Retail - d) There is a current and likely future undersupply of GPs in the study area and an undersupply of key allied health services; particularly dentists and physios.
-There is also considered to be a need for specialist health services such as immunisation clinics, pathology clinics, child health, mental health and pharmacy services. - e) Bulky goods floorspace is limited within the study area to minor individual out of centre retail developments (less than 2,000m2 the across the study area) however there was an estimated demand for approximately 33,400m2 by 2020, increasing to 48,400m2 by 2035.
+- The trade area's population is expected to grow by 6,190 residents between 2020 and 2035. - Residents within the primary trade area are moderately older on average relative to the rest of Perth and with this ageing population, there is a need for appropriate services such as health. - The study area is undersupplied in the land use categories of: - Health / Welfare / Community / Services - o Shop / Retail - o Other / Retail - There is a current and likely future undersupply of GPs in the study area and an undersupply of key allied health services; particularly dentists and physios.
+There is also considered to be a need for specialist health services such as immunisation clinics, pathology clinics, child health, mental health and pharmacy services.

+• Bulky goods floorspace is limited within the study area to minor individual out of centre retail developments (less than 2,000m2 the across the study area) however there was an estimated demand for approximately 33,400m2 by 2020, increasing to 48,400m2 by 2035.